Pr. Fawaz El Omar, Dean of the Doctoral School for Sciences and Technology, Lebanese University, Lebanon

 Conference 17 – 19 September 2020

-This list will be updated before the third circular planned for the second half of June 2019, and a complete list of plenary/invited speakers will be announced by 15 October 2019.
+This list will be updated before the third circular planned for the second half of June 2019, and a complete list of plenary/Keynote Speakers will be announced by Soon.